chaoticgd/vutrace/README.md

 where `vu0MicroMem.bin` or `vu1MicroMem.bin` can be extracted from a PCSX2 save state.

+## Tips

+- A _log.txt file is written out with the trace with logs of all the VIF1 DMA transfers in it.
+If you know the address of one of the VIF command lists you're interested in, you can use this file to find the associated trace file.
+- For reversing model formats: Find the VIF command list from the model you want to work on, unpack the data manually and binary grep for it.

 ## Keyboard Controls

 - W - Step back one instruction.